zhixuanevelynwu/maze_generator/readme.md

-# Random Map Generator with Dfferent Algorithms
+# Random Maze Generator with Dfferent Algorithms

 ## Table of Contents